AP source: First Nike Kaepernick ad to air during NFL opener

 The former 49ers quarterback is revealed as the narrator toward the end of the spot.

-The spot’s universal theme is about athletes pushing for bigger dreams.
+The commercial’s universal theme is about athletes pushing for bigger dreams.
 It features young athletes who compete amid various challenges, touching on issues of gender, disabilities and weight loss, among others.

+Kaepernick says at the end: “Don’t ask if your dreams are crazy.
+Ask if they are crazy enough.”

+Kaepernick hasn’t spoken to the media publicly since opting out of his contract with San Francisco and becoming a free agent in 2017.
+He scored a legal victory last week in his grievance against the NFL and its 32 teams when an arbitrator allowed his case to continue to trial.
+The quarterback claims that owners conspired to keep him out of the league because of his protests.
+His case hinges on whether owners worked together rather than decided individually to not sign Kaepernick.

 More AP NFL: https://apnews.com/tag/NFL and https://twitter.com/AP_NFL